What’s an Approved Retirement Fund?

 An Approved Retirement Fund, or ARF, is a pot for your pension money after you retire.

-When you retire, the pension fund(s) you have paid into (perhaps an executive pension, a personal pension, or a PRSA), are available to you.
-You can then take decisions on what to do with this money.
+When you retire, the pension funds you have paid into are available to you.
+You can then take decisions on what to do with your money.

 One of your options is to move your money into an Approved Retirement Fund.
 It can then be invested in a range of growth assets, such as investment funds.
 (The other main routes are to take a cash lump sum, or invest in an annuity).

-It’s worth noting that you do not have to remain with your existing pension provider when you open an ARF.
+Lastly, it’s worth remembering that you do not have to remain with your existing pension provider when you open an ARF.
+In many cases, you’ll receive better value by moving to a new provider.
 Moneycube can help you shop around.

 How do I get the money out?